A bit of Cloudflare’s Birthday Week history, Tunnels, and welcome Michele Yetman

 And that guy now works at Apple, which is interesting.

-So last week should be a rest for everybody on the Cloudflare blog, getting ready for the onslaught that's coming around September 27th, which is actually our birthday.
+So this week and last week should be a rest for everybody on the Cloudflare blog, getting ready for the onslaught that's coming around September 27th, which is actually our birthday.

 13 years, actually, because the official date is September 27, 2010.